-Gus is a baseball scout.
+Gus Lobel (Clint Eastwood) is a baseball scout.
 The team he works for thinks he should retire.
 He asks them to let him do one more scouting job to prove himself.
-His friend, Pete, asks Gus's estranged daughter, Mickey, if she could go with him to make sure he's OK as his eyes are failing.
-The doctor tells Gus he should get his eyes treated but he insists on doing his scouting assignment, which takes him to North Carolina.
-Mickey decides to put her work on hold to go with him and she wants him to explain why he pushed her away.
-Whilst there he runs into Johnny, a scout from another team who was a promising player Gus once scouted.
+His friend, Pete Klein (John Goodman), asks Gus' estranged daughter, Mickey (Amy Adams), if she could go with him to make sure he's okay as his eyes are failing.
+The doctor tells Gus he should get his eyes treated, but he insists on doing his scouting assignment, which takes him to North Carolina.
+Mickey decides to put her work on hold to go with him, and she wants him to explain why he pushed her away.
+While there, he runs into Johnny (Justin Timberlake), a scout from another team who was a promising player Gus once scouted.
 Johnny and Mickey take an interest in each other.Written by

 [at the toilet]